marcegarba/funccoll/README.md

 ### Example 1: adding odd numbers times two

 A list of consecutive numbers, from 1 to 10, is used to generate the first object;
-successive transformations then are applied, so as to obtain the sume of the double of those odd numbers.
+successive transformations then are applied, so as to obtain the sum of the double of those odd numbers.

 ```php